Contrast-Security-OSS/docs/content/troubleshooting/setup/faq/OpenSourceLibraries.md

 tags: "troubleshoot setup FAQ Websphere libraries"
 -->

 Contrast identifies libraries by their **SHA-1** digest.
-If any repackaging of the library occurs, the digest is different.

-WebSphere does this repackaging by default.
-To prevent it, you can add the following JVM system property:
+If any repackaging of the library occurs, which WebSphere does by default, the digest is different.
+To prevent repackaging, you can add the following JVM system property:

 ```-Dorg.eclipse.jst.j2ee.commonarchivecore.ignore.web.fragment=true```